MikroElektronika/mikrosdk_click_v2/clicks/iotexpresslink2/README.md

 err_t iotexpresslink2_generic_read ( iotexpresslink2_t *ctx, uint8_t *data_out, uint16_t len );
 ```

-## Example Description

-> This example demonstrates the use of IoT ExpressLink 2 Click board by connecting
-to the selected AWS account's data endpoint and showcasing the messaging topic model
-through sending and receiving messages to/from AWS IoT console.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger, powers up the device, reads and displays